NomadFlow

 feature-b/

+Repositories appear in repos/ either as symlinks to existing projects (created by nomadflow link) or as cloned repositories (created via the clone-repo API).
 This means you can have multiple features checked out simultaneously without stashing or losing state.

 When you switch features, the server: